 If you are interested in inverted nipple repair, this page contains some basic information, but cannot give you specific recommendations based on your anatomy, health history, and cosmetic goals.
-To talk about this procedure in person, please contact Phoenix, Arizona plastic surgeon Dr. Bryan Gawley to schedule a consultation.
+To talk about this procedure in person, please contact the Gawley Plastic Surgery office in Phoenix, Arizona to schedule a consultation.

 Inverted nipples are classified into three grades: